dai-dao/Rainbow-Net-Pytorch/README.md

 Needs more benchmarking against several different environments, the current implementation works within the CartPole environment.

 ## Common mistakes
-1. Flip the dones variable before multiplying with state value
+1. Flip 'dones' variable before multiplying with state value
+2. Use 'Tensor.index_add_', instead of 'Tensor[i].add_'
+3. For n-step learning, do optimizer update at every step, avoid aggregating losses from each step.
+Still not sure why that doesn't work.